Chicago Bears Odds

 As one of the charter members of the NFL, the Bears have quite the lengthy history.
 The franchise has featured a number of legendary players through the years, including dozens of Hall of Famers.
 On an all-time basis, two names stick out on the offensive side of the ball, both of whom played running back: Gale Sayers and Walter Payton.
 These are two of the best ever to play at the position, and their legacies have more than stood the test of time.
 On defense, Dick Butkus was one of the most feared players of his era and is remembered as one of the very best linebackers of all time.

 As an enormously popular local team that also has a big national following, the Bears are a hot ticket.
-On the low end, you’re looking at around $80 for the cheap seats.
-The median price is around $300, while top tier tickets can go for over $1,000.
-Naturally, exact pricing will vary based on seat location.
-Additionally, keep in mind that prices on the secondary market could be much greater if the club is having a great season or set to square off against one of the league’s top teams.
+Going into the 2024 season, you’re looking at around $95 for the cheapest seats.
+The median price is around $585, while top tier tickets can go for over $1,000.
+Naturally, exact pricing will vary based on seat location and opponent.
+Additionally, keep in mind that prices on the secondary market could be much greater if the club is having a great season or set to square off against the rival Packers or a top team in the League.